The body becomes, eventually, like a vest of chain mail in peaceful years, too hot in summer and too cold in winter

 "So that's a big stalker yes?"
 He does not look excessively frightened by this conclusion, but then I am not excessively frightening.

 "Owen."
 I want to drop to my knees: to weep, beg, crawl, but I stay standing.
 "I am worse than worms.
 I wish I were dead, but I am not.
-I am terrible, terrible, I know, but…but…I still have to feel things."
+I am terrible and hideous, I know, but…but…I still have to feel things."
 The tears slide hot, cooling on my chin and dripping off as a nasty choking sound emits from my throat.
 My fingers ball and grip in my pockets.
 "Have mercy and end my suffering.
 You are the only one who can."